vic-ma/howtodismantle.github.io/_posts/2025-04-10-PowerShell-and-Remote-Desktop-How-to-really-dismantle-a-Peakboard-box.md

 ![image](/assets/2025-04-10/040.png)

-## Exchanging files with the box
+## Exchange files with the Box

-If we need to exchange files with the box (e.g. for installing an ODBC driver), we just use the share "\\{Boxname}\Share" to move the file from a remote machine to the box.
-We can easily access it then from within our RDP or PowerShell session.
+If you need to exchange files with the Box (e.g. to install an ODBC driver), use the `\\{Boxname}\Share` share.
+You can easily access it then from within the Remote Desktop or PowerShell session.

 ## Conclusion

-We learned how to access the box via PowerShell and Remote Desktop connection.
-One again, we must understand that doing so might have a negative impact on safety and stability when done in a wrong way.
+We explained how to access a Peakboard Box with PowerShell and Remote Desktop.
+Remember, doing so could have a negative impact on safety and stability when done improperly.